devmount/neural-network-pos-tagger/readme.md

       -q, --quiet           No output messages
       -i, --inline          Only one line output

-However, the following sections explain the usage of the specific flags for each action.
+However, the following sections explain the usage of the specific flags and their apropriate combination for each action.

 ### Training